fowler-lab/amygda/README.md

 - [`datreant`](http://datreant.readthedocs.io/en/latest/).
 This provides a neat way of storing and discovering metadata for each image using the native filesystem.
 It is not essential for the operation of `AMyGDA`, but the code would need re-factoring to remove this dependency.
 Again it can be installed using pip

-		$ pip install datreant.core
+		$ pip install datreant

-	Note that `datreant` works best if each image is containing within its own folder. `datreant` automatically stores all metadata associated with each image within a `JSON` file in the same location as the input file.
+	Note that `datreant` works best if each image is containing within its own folder. `datreant` automatically stores all metadata associated with each image within two `JSON` files in a hidden `.datreant` folder in the same location as the input file.

 ## Tutorial